High Probability Complexity Bounds for Non-Smooth Stochastic Optimization with Heavy-Tailed Noise: Introduction

 When $\nu = 1$ inequality \eqref{eq:holder_def} implies $M_1$-smoothness of $f$, and when $\nu = 0$ we have that $\nabla f(x)$ has bounded variation which is equivalent to being uniformly bounded.
-Moreover, when $\nu = 0$ differentiability of $f$ is not needed, and one can assume uniform boundedness of the subgradients of $f$.
-Linear regression in the case when the noise has generalized Gaussian distribution (Example 4.4 from \cite{Chaux_2007}) serves as a natural example of the situation with $\nu \in (0,1)$.
-Moreover, when \eqref{eq:holder_def} holds for $\nu = 0$ and $\nu = 1$ simultaneously then it holds for all $\nu\in[0,1]$ with $M_\nu \le M_0^{1-\nu}M_1^\nu$ \cite{nesterov2015universal}.
-As we show in our results, the set $Q$ should contain the ball centered at the solution $x^*$ of \eqref{eq:main_problem} with radius $\sim R_0 \ge \|x^0 - x^*\|_2$, where $x^0$ is a starting point of the method, i.e., our analysis does not require \eqref{eq:holder_def} to hold on $\R^n$.
+Moreover, when $\nu = 0$ differentiability of $f$ is not needed: one can assume uniform boundedness of the subgradients of $f$ throughout the proofs.
+Linear regression in the case when the noise has generalized Gaussian distribution (Example 4.4 from \citep{Chaux_2007}) serves as a natural example of the situation with $\nu \in (0,1)$.
+Moreover, when \eqref{eq:holder_def} holds for $\nu = 0$ and $\nu = 1$ simultaneously then it holds for all $\nu\in[0,1]$ with $M_\nu \le M_0^{1-\nu}M_1^\nu$ \citep{nesterov2015universal}.
+As we show in our results, it is sufficient to assume that the set $Q$ is the ball centered at the solution $x^*$ of \eqref{eq:main_problem} with radius $\sim R_0 \ge \|x^0 - x^*\|_2$, where $x^0$ is a starting point of the method, i.e., \textit{our analysis does not require \eqref{eq:holder_def} to hold on $\R^n$.}